groonga/groonga/doc/source/reference/commands/object_inspect.rst

 The name of the inspected type.

-Here are name list of builtin types:
+Here is a name list of builtin types:

   * :ref:`builtin-type-bool`
   * :ref:`builtin-type-int8`